Capital Calls: BlackRock tests Exxon and self too

 -----------------------------------------------

 INVESTOR NO. 1.
-BlackRock will back three of a rebellious shareholder’s director nominees at $250 billion Exxon Mobil’s annual meeting on Wednesday, according to Reuters.
+BlackRock (BLK.N) will back three of a rebellious shareholder’s director nominees at $250 billion Exxon Mobil’s (XOM.N) annual meeting on Wednesday, according to Reuters read more .
 The move by the world’s biggest asset manager could swing other votes.
 That’s a test for Exxon boss Darren Woods.
 In a sense, though, BlackRock Chief Executive Larry Fink is also on trial.

 Investment firm Engine No. 1 and others want a reluctant Exxon to pay more heed to its future, or lack thereof, as a purveyor of fossil fuels.
 If successful, the effort to replace directors might precipitate both the boardroom shock and the new ideas required.